ttu/ttu.github.io/_posts/2017-9-20-redux-todomvc-with-rest-api.md

 }
 ```

-## Test API endpoints with Swagger and curl
+## Test API Endpoints with Swagger and Curl

 The best way to edit your data is of course manually.
 Open the JSON file with any editor and save your changes.